Enrique Rodríguez Galindo: Legal prosecution

-Member of the paramilitary Antiterrorist Liberation Groups
+Member of the paramilitary organization GAL

-On 20 March 1995, the buried bones of two people appeared in the municipality of Busot, province of Alicante.
-Chief Inspector Jesús García García manages to identify them as José Ignacio Zabala and José Antonio Lasa, ETA members who had disappeared in Bayonne, France.
-Being covered with quicklime, he sensed that they could be victims of GAL.
+On 20 March 1995, the remains of two people were discovered in the municipality of Busot, province of Alicante.
+Chief Inspector Jesús García García identified them as José Ignacio Zabala and José Antonio Lasa, ETA members who had disappeared in Bayonne, France.
+Being covered with quicklime, he sensed that they could be victims of the GAL.
 The judicial procedure was opened by the National Audience.
-After the statements of several witnesses, Rodríguez Galindo was charged by the Audience for considering being involved in a crime of belonging to an armed gang on 19 March 1998, for ordering the kidnapping and death of the ETA members.
+After the statements of several witnesses, Rodríguez Galindo was charged by the Audience of belonging to an armed gang on 19 March 1998, for ordering the kidnapping and death of the ETA members.
 He was in preventive detention between 22 May and 2 August 1996, due to well-founded suspicions of his possible criminal responsibility, and again between September 1997 and June 1998.
 He testified in court as a defendant on 16 December 1999.

 On 26 April 2000, he was sentenced to 71 years in prison for the 1983 kidnapping and murder of José Antonio Lasa and José Ignacio Zabala.
 The former civil governor of Guipúzcoa Julen Elgorriaga, Lieutenant Colonel Ángel Vaquero – at that time captain and head of the Information Service in the Intxaurrondo Command – and former civil guards Enrique Dorado and Felipe Bayo were also convicted of the same crimes.
 On 17 October of that year, Lasa and Zabala were kidnapped in Bayonne, France, by members of the GAL.
 They were held at the Intxaurrondo Civil Guard barracks.
 Following General Galindo's instructions, they were taken to the La Cumbre palace in San Sebastián, where they were tortured.
 In view of the state in which they remained, General Galindo, with the knowledge of the civil governor Julen Elgorriaga and Lieutenant Colonel Ángel Vaquero, ordered their disappearance.
 The civil guards Enrique Dorado and Felipe Bayo took them to Busot, Alicante, dug a grave, and the first fired three shots in the head.
 Then they were buried.
 Their remains were found in January 1985, but they remained unidentified until 1995, as their bodies had been buried in quicklime, which made their identification difficult.